 - Addressing ownership of assets owned prior to the date of marriage that appreciated in value between the date of marriage and divorce

 In many cases, the first step toward dividing a substantial community asset will be to obtain an accurate valuation.
 This can be a challenge in itself, as divorcing spouses will often disagree over appropriate valuations and will have differing motives for doing so.
 For example, a spouse who is seeking to secure sole ownership of a private residence may want a low valuation for purposes of their divorce, while the other spouse will want a high valuation in order to receive as much in exchange for the property as possible.
-There are various ways to resolve this issue (and the other issues that tend to come up with respect to distributing high-net-worth community estates), and our lawyers can help you thoroughly consider your options so that you can choose the best path forward.
+There are various ways to resolve this issue (and the other issues that tend to come up with respect to distributing high-net-worth community estates), and our Orange County high-net worth lawyers can help you thoroughly consider your options so that you can choose the best path forward.

 Speak with an Orange County High-Net-Worth Divorce Lawyer Today

-If you would like to speak with an Orange County high-net-worth divorce lawyer about the property-related aspects of getting divorced in California, we invite you to schedule a confidential initial consultation with an Orange County divorce attorney at our firm.
+If you would like to speak with an Orange County high-net-worth divorce lawyer about the property-related aspects of getting divorced in California, we invite you to schedule a confidential initial consultation with an Irvine divorce attorney at our firm.
 Call 949-474-0800 or send us a message online to set up an appointment today.